The five-axis decision

 - Reinforcement: double palm for abrasion-heavy cycles; palm-crotch patch for pinch points; index-finger overlay for trigger-heavy tools.

-Close the RFQ by locking the size mix against the EN 420 chart and the MOQ.
-AB Leather's standard MOQ is 500 pairs per SKU; sub-MOQ is available on catalog items.
+Close the RFQ by locking the size mix against the EN ISO 21420:2020 chart and the MOQ.
+AB Leather's standard MOQ is 500 pairs per SKU; sub-MOQ is available on catalogue items.
 See the glove sizing chart guide for the recommended regional size distribution.

 The evidence bundle AB Leather ships with every lot